Students desiring to enroll in the Master of Arts in Music Education degree program must:

 - Hold a baccalaureate degree in another subject AND have earned a passing grade on a state standardized licensure exam in music or music education, such as the Program for Licensing Assessments for Colorado Music Educators (PLACE), the Praxis exam, etc.

-- Send a letter of intent (statement of purpose) describing interests, background, the emphasis of interest, and professional goals.
+- Letter of intent – describing interests, background, the emphasis of interest, and professional goals.
 Include a brief teaching philosophy summary.
 The letter will be used to assess writing skills for eligibility into the program.

-- Send in a complete resume including academic, teaching, and professional musical experience.
+- Resume – include academic, teaching, and professional musical experience.

-- Students applying to the combined online/on-campus program with a concentration in performance or conducting will audition in person or submit an audition CD/DVD.
+- Students applying to the combined online/on-campus program with a concentration in performance or conducting will audition in person or submit an audition recording.

 - Students applying to the combined online/on-campus program with a concentration in composition will submit representative original compositions with their application.